zeta0134/rustico/wasm/README.md

 ## Usage

-Use the "Load" button to open up a `.nes` file from your computer.
-Alternately, you can pass in a query string: `?cartridge=game.nes`.
-This is read as a standard URL, so paths relative to the index page work, as do fully qualified URLs that point to a valid `.nes` file.
-Note that `.zip` and other archives are not supported.
+Use the "Load" button to open up a `.nes` or `.nsf` file from your computer.
+(FDS is not currently supported, as there is no way to provide the BIOS.)
+Alternately, you can pass in a query string: `?cartridge=my_chiptune_album.nsf`.
+This is read as a standard URL, so paths relative to the index page work, as do fully qualified URLs that point to a valid cartridge file, subject to CORS limitations and usual web-based networking restrictions.
+Note that `.zip` and other archive formats are not supported.

-The emulator will try to maintain 60 FPS, the success of which depends on how powerful your computer, tablet, or phone is.
-You may enter fullscreen mode by double-clicking on the game screen.
-If your game supports SRAM (not many NES games do), it will be persisted to local storage in your browser; note that the filename / URL is used to determine which save file is loaded.
+The emulator will try to maintain 60.01 FPS, the success of which depends on how powerful your computer, tablet, or phone is.
+If your software supports SRAM, it will be persisted to local storage in your browser; note that the filename / URL is used to determine which SRAM file is loaded on the next run.
 Gamepad controls default to the following, and may be remapped:

 ```
 D-Pad: Arrow Keys